Puerto Rico: Education

+Education in Puerto Rico is divided in three levels—primary (elementary school grades 1–6), secondary (intermediate and high school grades 7–12), and higher level (undergraduate and graduate studies).
+As of 2002, the literacy rate was 94.1%.
+According to the 2000 Census, 60.0% of the population attained a high school degree or higher level of education, and 18.3% has a bachelor's degree or higher.
+Instruction at the primary school level is compulsory between the ages of 5 and 18.
+As of 2010, there are 1,539 public schools and 806 private schools.

-The first school in Puerto Rico was the Escuela de Gramática (Grammar School).
+The first school was the Escuela de Gramática (Grammar School).
 It was established by Bishop Alonso Manso in 1513, in the area where the Cathedral of San Juan was to be constructed.
 The school was free of charge and the courses taught were Latin language, literature, history, science, art, philosophy and theology.

-Education in Puerto Rico is divided in three levels—Primary (elementary school grades 1–6), Secondary (intermediate and high school grades 7–12), and Higher Level (undergraduate and graduate studies).
-As of 2002, the literacy rate of the Puerto Rican population was 94.1%; by gender, it was 93.9% for males and 94.4% for females.
-According to the 2000 Census, 60.0% of the population attained a high school degree or higher level of education, and 18.3% has a bachelor's degree or higher.

-Instruction at the primary school level is compulsory between the ages of 5 and 18.
-As of 2010, there are 1539 public schools and 806 private schools.

-The largest and oldest university system is the public University of Puerto Rico (UPR) with 11 campuses.
-The largest private university systems on the island are the Sistema Universitario Ana G. Mendez which operates the Universidad del Turabo, Metropolitan University and Universidad del Este.
+The largest and oldest university system is the public University of Puerto Rico with 11 campuses.
+The largest private university systems are the Sistema Universitario Ana G. Mendez which operates the Universidad del Turabo, Metropolitan University and Universidad del Este.
 Other private universities include the multi-campus Inter American University, the Pontifical Catholic University, Universidad Politécnica de Puerto Rico, and the Universidad del Sagrado Corazón.
-Puerto Rico has four schools of Medicine and three ABA-approved Law Schools.
+Puerto Rico has four schools of medicine and three ABA-approved law schools.